dfucci/api-doc-kn-identification/README.md

  SO:
 	Can be requested form the authors.

- SOAPI
+ SOAPI:
 	Can be requested form the authors.

-t the complete dataset can be requested from the authors or should be scraped from the Internet.
+The complete dataset can be requested from the authors or should be scraped from the Internet.